 - Support through the application process for the service program of their choice

-- Learn public health-relevant skills, techniques, and lessons from the field
+- Public health-relevant skills, techniques, and lessons from the field

-- Connect to currently serving alumni in the field
+- Connections to currently serving alumni in the field

-Students will participate in the Global Service Prep program concurrently with their MPH/MSPH degree curriculum.
-Those interested in the program will be registered in a two-hour service learning class for the duration of their master’s program.
-This class' s main objective is to give students valuable international experience with community organizations right here in Atlanta.
+Interested students will participate in the Global Service Prep program concurrently with their MPH/MSPH degree curriculum.
+Those interested in the program will be registered in a two-hour service learning class (ClaRC) for one year of their master’s program.
+The main objective of this class is to give students valuable international experience with community organizations right here in Atlanta.
 Learn about the course here.